ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - KIASU-BC (see {{implementing-kiasu-bc}} for implementation details)
 - AES-XTS (see {{ipcrypt-ndx}} for usage)

-Implementers MUST choose a cipher that meets the required security properties and provides robust resistance against related-tweak and other cryptographic attacks.
+Implementers MUST choose a cipher that provides robust resistance against related-tweak and other cryptographic attacks.

 # Deterministic Encryption

-Deterministic encryption applies a 128-bit block cipher directly to the 16-byte representation of an IP address.
-The defining characteristic is that the same IP address consistently encrypts to the same ciphertext when using the same key.
+Deterministic encryption applies a 128-bit block cipher directly to the 16-byte representation of an IP address, producing the same ciphertext for the same input and key.

 Deterministic encryption is appropriate when: